Russian tradition of the Knights Hospitaller

+A portrait of Russian Admiral Fyodor Ushakov, Commander of the Black Sea Fleet.
+He is shown wearing the regalia of a Knight of Malta.
+The Knights moved to Russia during the times of the Revolution and Napoleon.

 The Russian tradition of the Knights Hospitaller is a collection of charitable organisations claiming continuity with the Russian Orthodox grand priory of the Order of Saint John.

 The order emerged when Malta was captured by Napoleon in 1798 during the expedition to Egypt.
 The Grand Master at the stronghold of Malta, Ferdinand von Hompesch, failed to anticipate or prepare for the threat.
 The Order continued to exist in a diminished form and negotiated with European governments for a return to power.
 The Emperor of Russia gave shelter to the largest number of Knights in St Petersburg and this gave rise to the Russian tradition of the Knights Hospitaller and recognition within the Russian Imperial Orders.
 In gratitude the Knights declared Ferdinand von Hompesch deposed and Emperor Paul I was elected as the new Grand Master.
 The continuous Order was also approved by the Papacy, but due to British fear of Russians establishing a presence in the Mediterranean and because many knights were Orthodox Christians, the Russian order was not universally recognized.

 The organisations that claim to belong to the Russian tradition of the Knights Hospitaller are usually ecumenical, admitting baptized Christians from various Christian denominations.